dibsy/git-cheatsheet/README.md

 git checkout -- FileName ( reomove all the changes made to the file since last commit) git commit -a -m "Change" ( Skip staging and commit direclty.
 Add changes from all traced files only.
-Untraced files are not added) git reset --soft HEAD^ -  (Undoing commit and reset into staging [^ Move one commit before HEAD] ) git add todo.txt git commit --amend -m "Some message" ( Add to last commit.
+Untraced files are not added) git reset --soft HEAD^ -  (Undoing commit and reset into staging [^ Move one commit before HEAD] ) git reset --mixed ( moves all changes to working directory) git reset --hard ( Trash all changes) git add todo.txt git commit --amend -m "Some message" ( Add to last commit.
 Overwrite last commit.
 Whatever has been staged is added to last commit) git reset --hard HEAD^ ( Undo last commit and all the changes)